andre-alcantara/commit-suggester-skill/README.md

 git commit -m "feat(settings): add dark mode toggle"
 ```

-Adds a new user facing capability in the settings module, so `feat` with `settings` scope.
+Chosen `feat(settings)` because it's a new user facing capability in the settings module.
 ````

 For commits that need a body or footer, it uses the multi `-m` form so it stays copy pasteable: